Farmington Public Schools’ Nutrition Services Department

 Farmington Public Schools' Nutrition Services Department is dedicated to providing all students with a balanced and inviting menu for the well-being of a healthy body and mind that encourages a positive learning experience.

-USDA Nondiscrimination Statement (Continued) For all other FNS nutrition assistance programs, State or local agencies, and their sub-recipients, must post the following Nondiscrimination Statement: In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+Nondiscrimination Statement: In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex ( including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 7:30 a.m. - 3:00 p.m.